This tasty keto tuna melt is the ultimate comfort food. In this easy recipe, the tuna melt is made with microwave 90-second bread.

-It’s true that this recipe is high in sodium.
-Most people on the keto diet do not worry about that.
-If you need to limit sodium, perhaps this recipe is not appropriate for you.
+It’s also true that this recipe is high in sodium.
+If you need to limit your sodium intake, perhaps this recipe is not appropriate for you.
 Or you might be able to lower the sodium by using unsalted canned tuna.

 How many servings does this recipe make?

 This recipe makes four open-faced keto tuna melt sandwiches, and I consider a serving as two of these sandwiches.
 The video shows me making half the recipe, as I was making it just for myself for lunch.

 What to serve with keto tuna melt?

 Never miss a recipe!